• Skip to primary navigation

 • Lock tthe bag, and shake potatoes, covering all the potatoes with the lime juice and seasoning.

-• If you make ahead, put in the refrigerator (I left them overnight)
+• If you make the potatoes ahead of time, put in the refrigerator and allow themto marinate overnight.

 • Pre-heat oven to 400 degrees.